paulinaczybir/rock-paper-scissors/README.md

 3. Install dependencies: `npm install`
 4. Start the server: `npm start`
 5. It should open automatically.
 If not, open [http://localhost:3000](http://localhost:3000) to view the game in the browser

+## Available online

+The game is deployed on Heroku, you can play on https://rock-paper-scissors-pcz.herokuapp.com/